 Find out if you qualify for the Earned Income Tax Credit

+EITC is a benefit for working people with low or moderate incomes.
 You might lower your taxes or get a refund.
-It’s a benefit for working people with low or moderate incomes.
 There are some requirements.
-You will file a tax return, even if you don’t owe any tax or aren’t required to file.
+You will need to file a tax return, even if you don’t owe any tax or aren’t required to file.
 Learn more about the Earned Income Tax Credit.

 E-file this year

 If you are still filing on paper, it’s a good time to make the change to e-file.
-Just about 90% of Massachusetts taxpayers file electronically.
+Over 85% of Massachusetts taxpayers file electronically.
 Refunds are faster, there’s greater accuracy and it’s a safe way to file your return.
 Most can file for free.
 Learn more about e-file.

 Get some free help with filing your taxes

-You may qualify for free help in preparing your tax return.
-There are tax professionals who will help.
+You may qualify for free help from tax professionals in preparing your tax return.
 See what’s available and choose something that works for you.
 Learn more about free tax preparation services.